tmvllrrl/old-portfolio.github.io/README.md

 ### Chord System

-This app was a quick one that I did for a homework assignment in my distributed systems class.
-The goal of the homework was to code and demonstrate the chord system.
+This app was a quick one that I did for a homework assignment in my Distributed Systems class.
+The goal of the homework was to code and demonstrate the Chord System.

 <img src="chord_system_example.png" alt="drawing" width="250"/>

-Here is a link to the video I submitted to the professor explaining the app: https://youtu.be/XXWSQPFRaxk
+Here is a link to the video I submitted to the professor explaining the app: [Video Link](https://youtu.be/XXWSQPFRaxk)

 ### Sent It